Huge plastics plant faces calls for environmental justice, stiff economic headwinds

 For now, the former plantation fields await as Formosa presses ahead.
 “It’s not dead yet,” Lavigne said of the project.
 “But we got them on the ropes.
 That rope will break, trust me.
 And they will fall.”

-[‘This is environmental racism’: How a protest in a North Carolina farming community sparked a national movement]
+‘This is environmental racism’: How a protest in a North Carolina farming community sparked a national movement